ding-ma/mcgill-autoregistration/src/readme.md

 * Requires manually fill in the XPath of the button of course of choice after selecting the subject Function name: `closedSection`

 # MultiClassRegister
 * This function takes in class list even though there is a conflict in schedule
 * It checks on vsb if there is a class that is not full.
 Function name: `multiclass`

 # Waitlist

-Registers on a waitlist class based on VSB

-Function name: `waitlist`
+* This function registers for a waitlist class based on VSB Function name: `waitlist`

-# waitlistNotify
+# WaitListNotifier
 * only works on **1(one)** class right now
 * This function checks if the wait list has a spot(through Minerva)
 * Requires manually fill in the XPath of the button of course of choice after selecting the subject